5l1v3r1/Sonarr-wiki/FAQ.md

 ### Invalid Newznab URL entered ###
 First make sure you're using the correct URL (with https if applicable), such as: `https://indexer.nzbdrone.com`, not `https://indexer.nzbdrone.com/api`.
 If you're still having issues please see [[Newznab]]

 ### database disk image is malformed ###
 This means your sqlite database that stores most of the information for NzbDrone is corrupt, there is an excellent guide here to copy the contents from the corrupt database into a new one: http://techblog.dorogin.com/2011/05/sqliteexception-database-disk-image-is.html

+### Why does NzbDrone refresh series information so frequently? ###

+NzbDrone refreshes series and episode information in addition to rescanning the disk for files every 12 hours.
+This might seem aggressive, but is a very important process.
+The data refresh from trakt is important, because new episode information is synced down, air dates, number of episodes, status (continuing/ended).
+Even shows that aren't airing are being updated with new information.

+The disk scan is less important, but is used to check for new files that weren't sorted by NzbDrone and detect deleted files.

+The most time consuming portion is the information refresh (assuming reasonable disk access speed), larger shows take longer due to the number of episodes to process.